tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 ### When not to use Tor

-Do not use the Tor Browser if you want end-to-end encryption to a non-```.onion``` site such as a banking site, as the
+Do not use only the Tor Browser if you expect end-to-end encryption to a non-```.onion``` site such as a banking site, as the
 ```Exit Node``` ends the Tor encryption and your traffic can be intercepted between the Exit Node and the destination server.